-Building Remodeling/Maintenance/Demolition 40 CFR Part 61, Subpart M, 401 KAR 58, 29 CFR § 1926.1101, 29 CFR § 1910.1001
+Building Remodeling/Maintenance/Demolition 401 KAR 58, 29 CFR § 1926.1101, 29 CFR § 1910.1001

 Asbestos may be found at any building, structure, or equipment on the installation.
 Because of its fiber strength and heat resistance asbestos has been used in a variety of building construction materials for insulation, fire retardant, and soundproofing.
-The below is not an exhaustive list of asbestos uses: Building Materials (roofing, ceiling and floor tiles, paper products, adhesives, sealants, drywall compound, plaster, asbestos cement products, etc.), Friction Products (vehicle and equipment-clutches, brakes, transmission parts, etc.), Heat-Resistant Fabrics (vehicles, equipment, and building materials-fireproofing insulation, fireproofing sealant, packaging, gaskets, coatings, etc.).
-There is an increased health risk associated with improper disturbance and handling procedures.

-Asbestos-containing materials are managed as regulated wastes by EMD accredited personnel.
+Asbestos-containing materials are managed as a regulated special waste by EMD accredited personnel.

 - Step 1 Contact EMD at 502-624-5245 to schedule an inspection.
-An EMD Asbestos Coordinator (AC) will make a determination for removal and/or disposal. - Step 2 All asbestos abatement and removal work order requests are handled through the US Army Maintenance Application (ArMA) at armymaintenance.com - Step 3 Monitor status through ArMA. - Step 4 EMD AC will review abatement plans, submit all abatement notifications, ensure compliance, complete documentation and asbestos waste shipment records for asbestos removal and disposal.
+An EMD Asbestos Coordinator (AC) will make a determination for removal and/or disposal. - Step 2 All asbestos abatement and removal work order requests are handled through the US Army Maintenance Application (ArMA) at: armymaintenance.com - Step 3 Monitor status through ArMA. - Step 4 EMD AC will review abatement plans, submit all abatement notifications, ensure compliance, complete documentation and asbestos waste shipment records for asbestos removal and disposal.

-- A. Activities such as sanding, grinding, drilling, or sawing of asbestos-containing materials are prohibited by OSHA.
-Only trained and certified abatement workers may disturb or remove asbestos materials. - B. The removal of asbestos requires a regulatory notification to the Kentucky Devision for Air Quality, which is submitted by EMD's AC.
+- Activities such as sanding, grinding, drilling, or sawing of asbestos-containing materials are prohibited by OSHA.
+Only trained and certified abatement workers may disturb or remove asbestos. - The removal of asbestos requires a regulatory notification to the Kentucky Division for Air Quality, which is submitted by EMD's AC.